jonlpersson/ed-latimore/site/_posts/2022-11-18-what-happens-when-you-quit-drinking.md

 I never experienced alcohol withdrawal symptoms when I finally quit drinking.
 Or if I did they weren’t strong enough to notice.
 I attribute this to the fact that I was mostly a social drunk.

 Not feeling strong symptoms doesn’t change the fact that when I finally went sober, I was at my lowest point.
-Just like the [signs you’ve been watching too much porn](https://edlatimore.com/6-signs-that-youre-definitely-addicted-to-porn/), alcohol consumption starts to slowly diminish your quality of life.
+Alcohol consumption starts to slowly diminish your quality of life.

 Whether you’ve been addicted for years or just indulged a little too much, quitting alcohol starts with a non-negotiable decision.